 - Component 3: Theatre Makers in Practice (40% of final GCSE grade) - a written exam on An Inspector Calls and a Live Theatre Production, to learn the work of the playwright, performers, directors and designers.

 Key Stage 5

 Performance is central to extracurricular activities.
-There is KS3 Drama Club twice a week open to all students.
-There are also additional performances at open evenings, assemblies and other school activities such as International Evening.
-Examination groups at KS4 and KS5 perform regularly to family and friends outside of timetabled lessons and also in the evening at Finchley Youth Theatre.
+There is Drama Club twice a week open to all students, with auditions which lead to acting parts or technical roles in the sensational annual school production.
+There are also additional performances at whole school Masses, Prizegiving evening, Creative Arts evening and other school activities such as International evening.
+Dance Club runs once a week with performances to sold-out audiences.
+Examination groups at KS4 and KS5 perform regularly to family and friends outside of timetabled lessons.

 For further information please contact us via email - firstname.lastname@example.org